brambow64/NEXES-4-IXP-137-CORE-LIVE/CONTRIBUTING.md

-# Contributing to IXP-137 CORE
+# Contributing to NEXUS - IXP-137 CORE

 First of all: thank you for your interest in contributing to the **IXP-137 CORE** experimental research project.